mhaji007/1HourDesign/README.md

 # 1HourDesign
 Design and implementation of a responsive landing page in one hour as part of Scrimba's one-hour design challenge.

-This project was done as part of challenge for Scrimba's Responsive Design Bootcamp
+This project was done as part of a challenge for Scrimba's Responsive Design Bootcamp

 # Demo